 Two methods, two different results

 The second calculation method is based on supernovae that appear sporadically in distant galaxies.
-These very bright events provide the observer with very precise distances, an approach that allowed to determine a value for H0 of 74.
+These very bright events provide the observer with very precise distances, an approach that allowed us to determine a value for H0 of 74.

-To narrow the gap, Professor Lombriser has formulated the hypothesis that the universe is not as homogeneous as claimed, a hypothesis that may seem obvious on relatively modest scales.
+To narrow the gap, Professor Lombriser formulated the hypothesis that the universe is not as homogeneous as claimed, a hypothesis that may seem obvious on relatively modest scales.

 Next another: after the idea that you are part of an immense holographic projection and what you do part of an immense quantum computer, here's another study.
 The nice thing is that everyone has their own dignity and a statistical possibility of existing.

-The "Hubble bubble"
+The “Hubble Bubble”

 In short, I would like to say that it is not a bubble.
 Not soap, I mean.